monasticacademy/nwtrace/README.md

 <--- 200 https://www.monasticacademy.org/ (5796 bytes)
 ```

 If you can run `<command>` on your shell, you can likely also run `httptap -- <command>`.
-You do not need to run it as the root user, nor set up any kind of daemon.
+You do not need to be the root user.
 When you run httptap, it does not create iptables rules or make any other global changes to your system.
 The `httptap` executable is a static Go binary that runs without dependencies.
-You can install it like this:
+You can install it with:

 ```shell
 go install github.com/monasticacademy/httptap@latest